Sarthak-Nigam/Netflix-Dashboard/README.md

 ### Data Source
 The data used for this dashboard was collected from Netflix's public datasets and includes details such as:

-Titles
+Titles  <br>
-Genres
+Genres  <br>
-Release year
+Release year  <br>
-Ratings
+Ratings  <br>
-Duration
+Duration  <br>
-Viewing metrics
+Viewing metrics  <br>

 ### Use Case
 This dashboard is useful for:

-Data Analysts: Who want to explore Netflix's content performance and trends.
+Data Analysts: Who want to explore Netflix's content performance and trends.  <br>
-Content Creators: Who are looking to understand audience preferences and content success factors.
+Content Creators: Who are looking to understand audience preferences and content success factors.  <br>
-Marketers: Who need insights into popular genres and viewer engagement.
+Marketers: Who need insights into popular genres and viewer engagement.  <br>
-Streaming Service Enthusiasts: Who wish to analyze the vast catalog of Netflix and compare trends over time.
+Streaming Service Enthusiasts: Who wish to analyze the vast catalog of Netflix and compare trends over time.  <br>
-Students & Researchers: As a case study or example of data visualization in media/entertainment analytics.
+Students & Researchers: As a case study or example of data visualization in media/entertainment analytics.  <br>

 ### Usage
 Once the dashboard is opened in Tableau: